bikrambora/nlp-lab/README.md

 ## Survey
-Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_b7mXqfAaiIZUnn8?Session=Lab7).
-Participants
- who complete the surveys from AWS Innovate Online Conference - AI & Machine Learning Edition will receive a gift code for USD25 in AWS credits.
-AWS credits will be sent via email by 31 March, 2021.
+Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_3a6rNirgLrWYRW6?Session=HOL04).
+Participants who complete the surveys from AWS Innovate Online Conference - Data Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 30 September, 2021.